julioct/julioct.github.io/_posts/2024-05-25-Securing-Aspnet-Core-Applications-With-OIDC-And-Microsoft-Entra-ID.md

 ![](/assets/images/tns-35-blazor-loggedin.jpg)

 <br>
-Thanks to the claims available in the ID token provided by Entra ID, I was able to display the user's name and generate a Gravatar image where the login button was before.
+Thanks to the claims available in the **ID token** provided by Entra ID, I was able to display the user's name and generate a Gravatar image where the login button was before.

 I was also able to show **New Game**, **Edit** and **Delete** buttons for each game, which are only visible if the user is authenticated.

-And if I click on the *Edit* button, I can see the game details and update them:
+And if I click on the **Edit** button, I can see the game details and update them:

 ![](/assets/images/tns-35-blazor-edit-game.jpg)

-Both the GET and PUT endpoints used by this page require authorization, so if you can load the page and save the updates, the access token was correctly attached to the requests by the authorization handler.
+Both the GET and PUT backend endpoints used by this page require authorization, so if you can load the page and save the updates, the access token was correctly attached to the requests by the authorization handler.

 Mission accomplished!